semojs/semo/docs/en/guide/config/README.md

 semo config list --watch
 ```

-## Application configuraion
+## Application Environment Configuration

-> Added since `v0.8.0`
+> This feature was introduced in `v0.8.0`

-In application root, we use `Semo` way to construct our code, like commands, cronjobs, hooks and extensions, scripts and so on. we can only recognize `.semorc.yml` before, but now it can load another env config file, e.g. when `NODE_ENV=development`, then `.semorc.development.yml` will be loaded and can override default configurations (using `Lodash` `_.merge`)

-## 特殊配置项
+In the application directory (usually the current directory where the semo command is run), we organize our project code using Semo's mechanism, such as command line tools, scheduled tasks, hook extensions, command extensions, scripts, etc. Previously, the system could only recognize the `.semorc.yml` configuration file, but the latest version can continue to load an environment configuration.
+For example, if the current `NODE_ENV=development` (default value), then `.semorc.development.yml` will also be recognized and loaded, and will override configurations with the same name in the main configuration (using Lodash's `_.merge`).

-## Special configrations
+## Special Configuration Items

-> Added since `v0.9.0`
+> This feature was introduced in `v0.9.0`

-Semo's configurations are combined with yargs's argv, argv was designed to store command line arguments and options.
-Semo extended this behaviour, make it to be configuration management tool, here added several special configuration started by `$`, and have special meanings.
+Semo's configuration and command line `argv` are closely coupled.
+The original intention of `argv` was only to store command line parameters.
+Semo further expands its capabilities, hoping it can take on the responsibility of project configuration management.
+Here, several configurations starting with `$` have special meanings:

 ### `$plugin`

-This key defines plugin level configurations, make some configurations are not needed to pass by CLI, but in config file.
+This configuration defines plugin-level configuration items.
+Previously, commands could only agree on configurations through parameters, but there are some complex configurations that do not need to be declared as parameters.
+Therefore, this configuration item was designed:

-Take `$plugin.ssh.key = 1` as an example, it means to set `key=` to all commands of `semo-plugin-ssh`.
-But where can we get the config value?
-Semo has processed it into `argv.$config`, so you can get values of `$plugin.ssh` in `argv.$config` in plugin `semo-plugin-ssh` code.
+Taking `$plugin.ssh.key = 1` as an example, it means that each command under the `semo-plugin-ssh` plugin is provided with a configuration `key=1`.
+Where does this configuration go?
+Semo has already helped assemble it into `argv.$config`, so you can retrieve `argv.$config` under the command of the ssh plugin, and all configurations obtained are under `$plugin.ssh`.

-In order to archive this, each command must add `export const plugin = 'ssh'` in command defination.
+To achieve this, each command adds a declaration like `export const plugin = 'ssh'` when declared.

 ### `$plugins`

-The above `$plugin` is to set specific settings for each plugin, but this `$plugins` is for the whole environment.
-There are 3 config keys.
+The `$plugin` mentioned above adds configurations for each specific plugin, while this one determines the effective plugins for the entire environment, supporting three configurations:

-* `$plugins.register` Whether or not to enable active plugin registration mechanism， if enabled, auto-detect mode will not work anymore.
+* `$plugins.register` determines whether to enable the active registration mechanism.
+If enabled, the automatic scanning mechanism is disabled.
+Refer to [Active Registration Mechanism for Plugins](../plugin/README.md).
-* `$plugins.include` Secondary filter to included plugins, it's an array, support short plugin style。
-* `$plugins.exclude` Secondary filter to excluded plugins, it's an array, support short plugin style。
+* `$plugins.include` performs secondary filtering on registered plugins.
+This is a whitelist and is an array that supports shorthand notation for plugin names.
+* `$plugins.exclude` performs secondary filtering on registered plugins.
+This is a blacklist and is an array that supports shorthand notation for plugin names.

 ### `$config`

-This is auto-parsed configuration.
-Often it will be used in plugin development.
-For project application project, we often use `$app` to manage app configration.
+Automatically parsed plugin configurations.
+Generally, this is only needed during plugin development.
+If it is an application, it is recommended to use `$app` to manage configurations.

 ### `$app` or `$application`

-`$app` have nothing special, but a suggestion to put all app configration together, then it will not conflict with `Semo` internal options.
+There is no special function here.
+It is only suggested that the application's own configuration be grouped together to prevent confusion with command line options.
+For example:

 ```yml
 $app: